This article was written by Holly Sennett.

 In the last years of her life, Queen Victoria relied heavily on her youngest daughter, especially in dealing with correspondences.
 Beatrice was also appointed Governor of the Isle of Wight, a role she would hold until her death.
 The death of her mother on the 22nd of January 1901 devastated Beatrice and dramatically altered her life.
 Beatrice was not close to her eldest brother, now King Edward VII, and therefore had little role at court.
 After her mother’s death, Beatrice began the monumental task of transcribing and editing her mother’s journals in preparation for publication.

 Always the dutiful daughter, Beatrice destroyed significant amounts of content from her mother’s journals, mainly sections that would likely be seen as offensive.
 It is likely Beatrice wanted to prevent embarrassment for public figures and members of the Royal Family.
 The process of making Queen Victoria’s journals suitable for public viewing would take Beatrice thirty years.

 The End of an Age

-Beatrice lived to see the reigns of four monarchs: her mother, Queen Victoria, her brother, Edward VII, her nephew, George V and her great-nephew George VI.
+Beatrice lived to see the reigns of five monarchs: her mother, Queen Victoria, her brother, Edward VII, her nephew, George V and her great-nephews Edward VIII and George VI.
 Beatrice died on the 26th of October 1944, aged 87 at Brantridge Park.
 She is buried alongside her beloved Henry at St. Mildred’s Church.
 Princess Beatrice was the last of Queen Victoria’s children to die.
 Her death occurred 66 years after Princess Alice, the first of Queen Victoria’s children to die.